How valuation is calculated

 - An up to date balance sheet for the business

-The more information you have about the business, the more accurate your calculations will be when you value it.
+The more information you have about your business, the more accurate your calculations will be when you value it.

-The basic approach is based on seller’s discretionary earnings (SDE).
+The simplest way to find the value of a company is by using the income approach.
+It’s based on seller’s discretionary earnings (SDE).
 The purpose of SDE is to measure how much money a business brings in for the person who owns it—regardless of who that is.

 Calculating your SDE